XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 You have calculated so yourself.
 (You have done the calculations, haven't you?)

-Justice Kelly, do you think that, when a citizen appeals to a judicial process of their country's legal institutions, they deserve the right to be taken seriously?
+Justice Kenny, do you think that, when a citizen appeals to a judicial process of their country's legal institutions, they deserve the right to be taken seriously?
 That they deserve the right to present their case and, if it is supported by the facts, to have an injustice undone?
 Is that not one of the primary values of judicial processes and the courts?
 To safeguard citizenry from injustices?